LYYRA

 3. Sightsinging and Musicianship for Rehearsal and Practice, with conductor and tenor Will Myers

-This workshop centers on giving singers practical tools for improving individual rhythmic consistency and textual expression in rehearsal and practice, as well as allowing singers to be more confident sight singers.
-Incorporated will be group exercises that can also be utilized in individual practice (count singing, variation on removing or simplifying certain musical elements at a time, etc.), recommended marking/annotations, and physical/embodied approaches to music making (such as rhythmic and arthymic breathing, basic conducting techniques, etc.).
+This workshop gives singers practical tools for improving individual rhythmic consistency and phrasing in rehearsal and practice, making them more confident sight singers and more responsive musicians.
+Incorporated will be exercises for group and individual practice, recommended marking/annotations, and physical/embodied approaches to music making.